harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/3-gov-overview.md

 ### Custom Recommendations

 Harness CCM's Cloud Asset Governance provides recommendations out of the box for management of cloud resources.
-Now, recommendations come with customization according to different needs of the users.
+Harness CCM now offers the ability to customize these recommendations.

-Custom recommendations allow customers to create personalized policies that  integrate with the existing CCM recommendation engine.
+Custom recommendations allow users to create personalized policies that integrate with the existing CCM recommendation engine.
 These custom recommendations not only show up in the recommendation section but also leverage features like the Ignore list, state management, and ticketing integration.
   <DocImage path={require('./static/create-custom.png')} width="120%" height="120%" title="Click to view full size image" />
   <DocImage path={require('./static/custom-tab.png')} width="120%" height="120%" title="Click to view full size image" />

 :::note
-Currently, per account, a maximum of 10 custom recommendations can be created.
+- Currently, per account, a maximum of 10 custom recommendations can be created.
+- Custom Recommendations can only be created for the resources supported by the cost correlation API as listed below.
 :::

 ## Cost Correlation